 Don’t take it as gospel that the bubble hash you have in your hands is top-grade.
 The genetics of the strain used and the success of your extraction method are just two of the factors that determine bubble hash quality.
 Experts in the field of bubble hash have applied a 6-star rating system to help you separate the wheat from the chaff.

 This is the lowest quality bubble hash.
 It is dry and filled with contaminants.
 It normally consists of less than 50% true trichomes stalks and heads.
 While you shouldn’t bother trying to smoke it, 1 – 2-star bubble hash is ideal for edibles.
 Despite being low-grade, it still adds potency to a regular joint and is easily affordable for most marijuana users.

 3 – 4 Stars

-Although there is fewer debris than in the lower grade hash, 3 – 4-star bubble hash half melts due to the presence of detritus such as leaf material.
+Although there is less debris than in the lower grade hash, 3 – 4-star bubble hash half melts due to the presence of detritus such as leaf material.
 It is an excellent addition to a bowl, and can also be used for dabbing.
 However, most users prefer to press it into rosin.

 5 – 6 Stars